noahehall/theBookOfNoah/architecture/_functional_programming.md

 		- can be defined as a set of functions that processes a given input and procudes an output
 	- immutable data
 		- data that cannot be changed
+	- unit of modularity
+		- i.e. the unitt of work in FP is the function
+		- e.g. in object oriented programming the unit of work could be considered the class

 # declarative vs imperative
 	- imeprative